Civility: Empathy in civility

-Many experts say civility goes beyond good manners and listening attentively, but includes sharing our own beliefs and values with others through some type of engagement with the intent of sincere respect towards one another.
+Many civility experts say civility goes beyond good manners and listening attentively, but includes sharing our own beliefs and values with others through some type of engagement with the intent of sincere respect towards one another.
 This also requires a willingness and open mindedness to having our opinions and biases challenged by others who share different and perhaps unique points of view.

-Experts say that our ability to act with civility is connected with our ability to understand our own emotions.
+Civility experts say that our ability to act with civility is connected with our ability to understand our own emotions.
 Understanding our feelings helps us to recognize how we are feeling in real-time and give us a greater ability to have empathy for others.
 Furthermore, discerning and recognizing our feelings can help us to evaluate the things that trigger us emotionally and therefore become more aware of how we will possibly react and feel in certain situations.
 By taking the time to understand our thoughts and emotions in these situations, this practice can lead to self-recognition and acceptance of how similar situations may affect others, including those that may share a unique perspective.

 Sharon Styles-Anderson established Emotional Civility Day, March 6.
 Emotional Civility, a concept developed by Anderson, helps the world recognize that there is a connection between the way people feel and the way they interact with others.